pyghecik/kawaii-blog-simulation/README.md

 # | Kawaii Blog Simulation
 This project was made from pure boredom, and trying to get back to doing projects.
-Mainly I was testing here posibilites of Visual Studio Code Ai assistant! project works localy only, doesn't have any data-base connected to it, so all the changes are made in cookie files!
+Mainly I was testing here posibilites of Visual Studio Code AI assistant! project works localy only, doesn't have any data-base connected to it, so all the changes are made in cookie files!

 # | Graphical represantation